leeprovoost/meme-tube/README.md

 # meme-tube

-Personal playground to build a web app using Ruby, Bundler , Sinatra, Bootstrap and Docker.
+Personal playground to build a web app using Ruby, Bundler , Sinatra and Bootstrap.
 Note: this is my first ever Ruby app so forgive me for n00b mistakes.

 ## Pre-requisites